physiii/radio-mapper/README.md

 ## Research
-Stefan Scholl presented this [https://www.youtube.com/watch?v=Km4TU17b05s&t=925s](https://www.youtube.com/watch?v=Km4TU17b05s&t=925s).
+Stefan Scholl presented this [Experiments on Transmitter Localization with TDOA](https://www.youtube.com/watch?v=Km4TU17b05s&t=925s).
 You can see in the slide a link to async_rearrangements branch of librtlsdr.
 This is a good starting point for this project.

 ### Documents